InformaticsMatters/dls-fragalysis-stack-kubernetes/awx-configuration/README.md

 -   `K8S_AUTH_API_KEY` (i.e. `kubeconfig-user-xvgfv.a-abcde:0000000000000`)

 ## Configuring AWX
+There is an AWX server deployed to each cluster.
+The credentials are different as is the configuration.
+The production and developer AWX servers will have different Projects, Job Templates and Users - all configured via separate configuration, encrypted with different vault passwords.

-Armed with the project vault key, from the project root, verify your _encrypted_ developer cluster configuration: -
+Armed with the appropriate configuration's vault key, from the project root, first check your _encrypted_ developer cluster configuration is as required: -

+    $ CONFIG_NAME=xchem-developer
-    $ ansible-vault edit awx-configuration/config-xchem-dev.vault
+    $ ansible-vault edit awx-configuration/config-$CONFIG_NAME.vault

-And then configure the AWX server for the `xchem-dev` cluster run the following, providing the vault password when prompted: -
+And then configure the AWX server for the developer cluster by running the following, providing the vault password when prompted: -

     $ ansible localhost \
         -m include_role -a name=informaticsmatters.awx_composer \
-        -e @awx-configuration/config-xchem-dev.vault \
+        -e @awx-configuration/config-$CONFIG_NAME.vault \
         --ask-vault-pass

 ---